inkle/ink/Documentation/RunningYourInk.md

 ## Getting started with the runtime API

 The API for loading and running your story is very straightforward.
-Pass your json string into `Ink.Runtime.Story.CreateWithJson(...)` to a story object, and then call the `Begin()` method on it.
-This will set it up ready to evaluate.
+Pass your json string into `Ink.Runtime.Story.CreateWithJson(...)`.
 For example, in Unity:

     using Ink.Runtime;